Short driving range but a great driving experience from VW’s first electric van

-The 2020 Volkswagen ABT e-Transporter 6.1 is the first Volkswagen electric van to go on sale in the UK.
-Look beyond the limited driving range and this electric Transporter deserves some serious consideration – for it is one of the nicest driving experience of any electric van we've driven.
+The Volkswagen ABT e-Transporter 6.1 is the first Volkswagen electric van to go on sale in the UK.
+Look beyond the limited driving range and this electric Transporter deserves some serious consideration – for it has one of the nicest driving experience of any electric van we've driven.

-Our VW e-Transporter review aims to help you work out whether it will work for you and your business.
+Our 2022 VW e-Transporter review aims to help you work out whether this 100% electric van will work for you and your business.
 Keep reading.